sidney-eliot/3d-artists-handbook/content/presentation/posing-and-animating.md

 ![[Pasted image 20230604225600.jpg|700]]

 - Apply Modifiers: In most cases good, allows working non-destructively
 - Only Deform Bones: Only export bones that have deform toggled.
-This is often good because unnecessary helper bone are not exported
+This is often good because unnecessary helper bone aren't exported
 - Add Leaf Bones: Disable.
 Adds a bone to the end of every bone chain
 - NLA Strips: Disable
 - All Actions: Disable if all animations are in one action.
 Enable if every animation has a separate action